schilltyler/capstone/ObsidianVault/Assignments/Basic C.md

 Note that this will be autograded using an emulator and x86_64-linux-gcc.
 When you are satisfied with your submission, please run `make bundle` to create a tar.gz archive.

-to nuild a specific binary with src file ./src/foo.c. run make foo
+to build a specific binary with src file ./src/foo.c. run make foo
 ### Question 1

 **Activation**